oolajuyi12/Leveraging-Data-Science/README.md

-# Leveraging-Data-Science
+# Leveraging Data Science for Predictive Monetary Insights: A Comprehensive Analysis of Risk, Fraud, and Customer Segmentation in the Canadian Banking Sector
-Leveraging Data Science for Predictive Monetary Insights This project explores data science techniques to derive predictive monetary insights through analysis, visualization, and modeling.
+Leveraging Data Science for Predictive Monetary Insights: This project uses data science techniques to derive predictive monetary insights through analysis, visualization, and modeling.
 Features include a Jupyter Notebook, EDA to identify trends, predictive models, and visualizations for effective communication.